 Advice to users.
 The matching semantics are different than for point-to-point operations.
 If matching of blocking and nonblocking collective operations is required, then the user can use a nonblocking collective immediately followed by a call to wait in order to emulate blocking behavior.
 (End of advice to users.)

-Status objects that are passed to request test and completion functions (e.g., MPI_WAIT) will be ignored if the request is associated with a nonblocking collective routine.
+Status objects passed to request test and completion functions (e.g., MPI_WAIT) will have the MPI_ERROR field set appropriately.
+The MPI_SOURCE and MPI_TAG field values are undefined.